 New Brunswick currently hosts three railway companies, CN, the New Brunswick Southern Railway and VIA Rail.
+To get to New Brunswick by rail, you have to take VIA Rail’s Ocean train.

 Current New Brunswick Railways